 Overview of the Program

-The program is designed to be completed in six consecutive quarters.
-Each fall, a group of students will begin the program as a cohort and progress together to complete the Master of Education in the spring of their second year.
-Students in the cohort may pursue endorsements in any of the five endorsement areas (Biology, English/Language Arts, History, Mathematics, and Social Studies).
+The program is designed to be completed over seven consecutive quarters.
+Each fall a group of students will begin the program as a cohort and progress together to complete the Master of Education in the spring of their second year.
+Students in the cohort at this time may be pursuing endorsements in any of the three endorsement areas (Biology, English/Language Arts, and Mathematics).

-During each quarter of field experience, students engage in reflective seminars in which they examine the professional role of the teacher and the complexities of work in schools.
+Each full-time quarter students engage in reflective seminars in which they examine the professional role of the teacher and the complexities of work in schools.
 They experience a holistic program, not merely a sequence of loosely connected courses and classroom experiences.

 This is the general schedule for the program.
 The schedule may be adjusted in future academic years as the program is typically in a state of continuous change and improvement.

-The Secondary and Middle Level Teacher Certification M.Ed. students take courses that are designed to foster their professional expertise and state-of-the art knowledge in pedagogy, curriculum, teacher leadership, multiculturalism, and cross-curricular literacy.
+The Secondary Teacher Certification M.Ed. students take courses that are designed to foster their professional expertise and state-of-the art knowledge in pedagogy, curriculum, teacher leadership, multiculturalism, and cross-curricular literacy.
 They will have numerous opportunities to learn along with experienced teachers in M.Ed. classes, including core courses of the M.Ed.
 Program.
-They also have opportunities to take elective courses of their choice.
+They also have opportunities for taking elective courses of their choice.

 All of the participants in the UW Bothell Master of Education program take three core courses.
 These courses focus on: